We are proud to have a great Board of Directors at NACF

 Jennifer is slowly emptying her house in the Twin Cities so that she can enjoy the Siren area full-time.
 Jennifer is an independent, information professional and her research centers on the field of healthcare and health insurance.
 Her volunteer activities have included: chair of the Richfield Advisory Board of Health and the Statewide Health Improvement Program for Bloomington, Edina and Richfield.
-She is currently a literacy tutor with the Burnett County Family Literacy and looks forward to her involvement with the Northwest Alliance Community Foundation.
+Jennifer is currently a literacy tutor with the Burnett County Family Literacy and she enjoys being involved with the Northwest Alliance Community Foundation.

 Special Advisors to the Board: